rahulJalan23/portfolio-related-assets/README.md

 - BlogSEO for next.js

 ## December 2024
-- AI Doctor (Universa Health, https://universa-healthcare-avatar.vercel.app/)
+- AI Doctor (Universa Health, https://universa.org/healthcare)
-- Run multiple LLM on GPU
+- Run multiple LLMs on GPU
 - AI Voice and Avatar custom solutions
 - AI Image diagnosis for health purposes
+- Learned and implemented Telegram APIs and bots

+## January 2025

+## February 2025

+## March 2025
+- univera.academy
+- Managed a team of

+## April 2025
+- Uproot.site: Tons of update to this

+## May 2025
+- universa.academy: Docker and Kubernetes

+## June 2025
+- AI Coding Editor inside of universa.academy

+## July 2025
+- MelodyMind: AI music generator app, used Mureka API to create a quick MVP